lingping-fuzzy/UCI-data-correct-split/README.md

 ### Correct Data Splits

 The **UCI data correct splits.zip** file contains the corrected data splits using _StratifiedShuffleSplit_.
 The organization of these splits is consistent with the paper *Self Normalizing Neural Networks*, allowing you to use the same data loader file to load the data.
+The train/val/test data split ratio is 0.64/0.16/0.2.

 ### Datasets with issues Information